gyi-n49/Govhack-2022/README.md

 ## What we aim to do?

-Our design aims to make ACT teenagers be aware of protecting the Flora and Fauna around them and promote the concept of harmonious coexistence between people and nature.
+Our design aims to make ACT teenagers aware of protecting the Flora and Fauna around them and promote the concept of harmonious coexistence between people and nature.

-Australia is a land which is famous for the biodiversity of both flora and fauna.
-However, some people, especially teenagers may know little about the concrete information of the animals and plants.
-If they do not have basic knowledge of the species, it is quite hard to make them be willing to have further ideas to protect the species.
+Australia is a land that is famous for the biodiversity of both flora and fauna.
+However, some people, especially teenagers may know little concrete information about animals and plants.
+If they do not have basic knowledge of the species, it is quite hard to make them willing to have further ideas to protect the species.

 ## Why we design it as a game?
 <div  align="center">